/terms/reranking · 4 min read · advanced

 How to apply

-You don't operate the reranker — engines do — but reranking favors content that reads cleanly out of context.
+You do not operate the reranker (engines do), but reranking favors content that reads cleanly out of context.
 Three writing-side moves:

 - Strengthen passage-level standalone meaning: cross-encoder rerankers read each candidate passage with the query in mind.
 Passages that require surrounding context to make sense tend to score lower.
 Audit by copying random passages into a fresh AI chat and asking for a summary.